 Metal Hay Rack

 The metal needs to be spaced close together so that your rabbit cannot get his head stuck in it.
-Rabbits are very curious creatures, making them somewhat accident prone.
-Since the feeder has to be somewhat narrow, it may take more than one to get your rabbit through the day.
+Rabbits are very curious creatures, making them somewhat accident-prone.
+Since the feeder has to be somewhat narrow, and your rabbit needs to eat his body size in hay daily, it may take more than one to get your rabbit through the day.

 Wood Hay Rack